Site icon Slavic Vegan

 Instructions

-2. Meanwhile peel the eggplant and cut it into small thin pieces.
+2. Meanwhile, peel the eggplant and cut it into small, thin pieces.

 4. Cool your vegetables.
 Peel and shred them separately.

-6. Place in a fridge overnight.
+6. Place in the fridge overnight.

 Nutrition